At what age can I start my child in team sports?

 - Emergency-call for help

-- Most importantly, never move an injured athlete.
+- Never move an injured athlete.
 Leave that to the medical professionals.

 I heard that nutritional supplements could be taken to increase athletic performance.
 Are these safe for my child to use?